Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models

 \subsection{Accuracy of the Compressed Models (Q1)}

 Figure~\ref{fig:q1} shows a comparison of the accuracy vs. reduced FLOPs of the compressed models generated by \method and competitors on diverse tasks and models.
-Black dotted lines represent the knowledge-forgetting lines for each task which indicate that the compressed model forgets the useful knowledge of the PLM and shows an accuracy drop of over 3\%p.
-In all experiment settings, \method outperforms all competitors in large gaps by up to 58\%p.
-The accuracy gap between \method and the competitors grows larger as the compression ratio gets higher since the competitors fail to cope with the distorted inputs induced by pruning; especially, KCM shows drastic accuracy degradation as the FLOPs reduction ratio increases since it cannot prune attention heads.
+The black dotted line indicates the 3\%p accuracy degradation from the baseline models.
+In all settings, \method outperforms all competitors in large gaps by up to 58\%p.
+The accuracy gap between \method and the competitors grows larger as the compression ratio gets higher since their one-shot pruning process fails to cope with the pruning errors; especially, KCM shows drastic accuracy degradation as the ratio of reduced FLOPs increases since it cannot prune attention heads.
 Our results demonstrate that \method effectively addresses the significant accuracy degradation problem by preserving the knowledge of PLM via a thoughtfully designed iterative pruning process incorporating our novel ideas: KPMS and KPWT.